 Thiamin has a short half-life.
 Therefore, our body needs a regular intake of thiamin rich foods, as the liver stores a minimal amount of thiamin.
 Thiamin diphosphate or thiamin pyrophosphate is a metabolically active form.

 In this context, we will discuss the definition, food sources, dosage, absorption and dietary supplements of vitamin B1.
 In addition, the symptoms, risk factors associated with vitamin B1 have also been explained along with the diagnosis, treatment and functions.

 Content: B1 Vitamin

 Definition of B1 Vitamin

-Vitamin B1 or Thiamin is a part of the vitamin B complex that exhibits properties like these are heat-labile and water-soluble.
-Thiamin is an active coenzyme of vitamin B1 complex that facilitates the metabolism of organic biomolecules through various biological pathways.
+Vitamin B1, or thiamin, is a part of the vitamin B complex that exhibits heat-lability and water-solubility.
+Thiamin is an active coenzyme of the vitamin B1 complex that facilitates the metabolism of organic biomolecules through various biological pathways.
 It is also crucial for the functioning of the nervous and cardiovascular system.